Judge Status

 Lapsed

 Judges have had no BJCP activity for at least two years.
-This is a passive status change based on judge activity and is updated manually by IT staff.
+This is a passive status change based on judge activity and is updated automatically by the system.

 Resigned